Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
-		// The Super Tank gains a speed boost when on fire.
+		// The Super Tank ignites itself and gains a speed boost when on fire.
-		// "Ability Enabled" - When a Super Tank is on fire, it gains a speed boost.
-		// "Ability Enabled" - When a survivor is within range of the Super Tank, the Super Tank ignites itself.
-		// - "Pyro Range"
-		// - "Pyro Range Chance"
-		// "Pyro Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the Super Tank ignites itself.
-		// - "Pyro Chance"
-		// - "Pyro Hit Mode"
 		// Requires "st_pyro.smx" to be installed.
 		"Pyro Ability"
 		{
-			// Enable this ability.
+			// Allow human-controlled Super Tanks to use this ability.
-			// Note: This setting does not affect the "Pyro Hit" setting.
 			// --
 			// 0: OFF
-			// 1: ON, the Super Tank can ignite itself.
+			// 1: ON
-			// 2: ON, the Super Tank can gain a speed boost while on fire.
-			// 3: ON, the Super Tank can do both.
-			"Ability Enabled"			"0"
+			"Human Ability"				"0"

-			// Show a screen fade effect when the Super Tank uses its abilities.
-			// Note: The colors will randomly change between the colors set in the "Skin Color" and "Glow Color" settings.
+			// Determines how many times human-controlled Super Tanks can use their abilities in one life.
 			// --
-			// Combine numbers in any order for different results.
-			// Character limit: 3
+			// Minimum: 1
+			// Maximum: 9999999999
+			"Human Ammo"				"5"

+			// Human-controlled Super Tanks must wait this long before using their abilities again.
 			// --
+			// Minimum: 0.0
-			// Empty: OFF
+			// Maximum: 9999999999.0
-			// 1: Show effect when the Super Tank uses its claw/rock attack.
-			// 2: Show effect when the Super Tank is hit by a melee weapon.
-			// 3: Show effect when the Super Tank uses its range ability.
-			"Ability Effect"			"0"

-			// Display a message whenever the abilities activate/deactivate.
+			"Human Cooldown"			"30.0"

+			// The mode of how human-controlled Super Tanks activate their abilities.
 			// --
-			// Combine numbers in any order for different results.
-			// Character limit: 3
+			// 0: Press buttons to activate corresponding abilities.
+Cooldown starts after ability's duration ends.
+			// 1: Hold down buttons to keep corresponding abilities activated.
+Cooldown starts after the player lets go of the buttons.
+			"Human Mode"				"1"

+			// Enable this ability.
 			// --
-			// Empty: OFF
+			// 0: OFF
+			// 1: ON
+			"Ability Enabled"			"0"

-			// 1: Display message only when "Pyro Hit" is enabled.
+			// Display a message whenever the ability activates/deactivates.
-			// 2: Display message only when "Ability Enabled" is set to 1 or 3.
-			// 3: Display message only when "Ability Enabled" is set to 2 or 3.
+			// --
+			// 0: OFF
+			// 1: ON
 			"Ability Message"			"0"

 			// The Super Tank's speed boost value when on fire.